GiancarloDLT/Exploring-the-Bytes-A-Journey-into-File-Signatures/README.md

 <br />
 <br />

-<h3> In this section we are going to be manipulating files by forging the signatures of a JPG file.</h3>
+<h3>In this section, we will manipulate files by forging the signatures of a JPG file.</h3>

-<b> Here we create a few variables.
-We create the variable jpegsignature which corralates to the file header and trailer in the magic number table, and a file variable, an array of 3 files (gdltvaycay.jpg gdltvaycay_2.jpg gdltvaycay_3.jpg).
-We then run a simple in line statement for loop that echos the jpegsignature into each file in the "file" variable. <b/>
+<b> Here, we define a few variables: jpegsignature contains the header and trailer for a JPG file, matching the entries in the magic numbers table.
+We also create a files variable, which is an array consisting of three files: "gdltsvacay.jpg," "gdltsvacay_2.jpg," and "gdltsvacay_3.jpg."
+Then, using a simple for loop, we echo the jpegsignature into each file in the array.<b/>
 <br>
 <br>
   <img src="https://i.imgur.com/0EFlY8L.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>